Basics of Medical Malpractice for Physicians

 What should a resident physician know about resident tail coverage?

 This topic is generally something that most residents or fellows don’t have to worry about.
-The program you’re training with or the facility where you’re providing all the care will always pay the underlying premium and potential tail insurance, which we’ll get into.
+The program you’re training with, or the facility where you’re providing all the care, will always pay the underlying premium and potential tail insurance, which we’ll get into.

 Usually, when someone comes out of training and signs their first employment agreement or independent contractor agreement, a discussion is needed to walk them through the basics of medical malpractice for a physician.
 I’ll go through that now.
 Then, we’ll understand what tail coverage is and how it can affect the physician.
 Understanding a physician’s average cost of tail coverage can also be a helpful resource.

 Primary Tail Coverages for Physicians